Notes

 Dim.
 Tang of rotting wallpaper glue.

 Peeling strips of begonia wallpaper hang down over the stairs.
-Stairs are brown with accumulated filth with clear spots where feet regularly fall.
+Steps brown with accumulated filth with clear spots where feet regularly fall.

 - If someone pulls the wallpaper away, a letter falls out.
 It smells faintly of jasmine, an incongruous odor in this place.

-Whoever descends or climbs the stairs first trips a trap.
-It’s noticeable: The penultimate, the trigger, is clean of filth, clearly avoided.
+Trap: Whoever descends or climbs the stairs first trips risks triggering the penultimate stair.
+Clean of filth and clearly avoided.

-- Trap: Whisper-thin wire is strung between the banister and baseboard of the penultimate step.
+- Whisper-thin wire strung between the banister and baseboard of the penultimate step.
 If sprung, needles fly from hidden holes in the banister stanchion.
-Succeed surprise roll (Perception) at -4 and dodge at -2 or be struck, taking 1d4 piercing to the shin + contract mycosis (Kilkamessus vagus) if wound is not resisted.
+Succeed surprise (Perception) at −4 and dodge at −2 or be struck, taking 1d4 piercing to the shin + contract mycosis (Kilkamessus vagus) if wound not resisted.

 Jasmine letter: